 DuPont Co.
-(DD), battling Monsanto (MON) Co. for the lead in U.S. corn seed, said its Aquamax seeds boosted yields of the grain by more than 8 percent this year as the U.S. drought provided a test of the new technology.
+(DD:US), battling Monsanto (MON:US) Co. for the lead in U.S. corn seed, said its Aquamax seeds boosted yields of the grain by more than 8 percent this year as the U.S. drought provided a test of the new technology.

 The yield gain is based on the average results from 2,523 fields with “water limited” environments in comparison with competing corn hybrids, Wilmington, Delaware-based DuPont said today in a statement.
 Aquamax outperformed rivals on 69 percent of the fields under those conditions, DuPont said.
 In environments with higher moisture levels, the yield advantage was 2 percent with a win rate of 59 percent, the company said.

 DuPont is the first of three companies developing drought- tolerant crops to announce preliminary results after the worst U.S. drought in half a century reduced stockpiles of the grain by 12 percent.
 Syngenta AG (SYNN)’s competing product is called Artesian and Monsanto’s is called DroughtGard.